Meet the LBD Lab

 Research Assistant

-Emma Crawford is a junior at Tulane University from Hammond, Louisiana.
+Emma Crawford is a senior at Tulane University from Hammond, Louisiana.
 She is currently pursuing majors in both Neuroscience and Spanish, and joined Dr. Markant’s LBD lab because of her interest in research and working with families.
 Emma is currently an assistant secretary of her sorority and is involved in other organizations on campus such as Tulane University Service-Dog Training and Tulane University Neuroscience Association.
 In her free time, she enjoys making and drinking coffee and exploring new spots in New Orleans.
 After graduation, she plans to continue to medical school in pursuit of becoming a clinician.

 Annabelle Paris